Margandalf/english-for-designers/case-study_TdA.md

 <sub>Picture of brand for second fictional company Think different Academy 2024<sub>

-## Take notes
-- Think about who you are making the project for.
-- They liked the logo

 Here are some results from the young developers.
 I was thrilled when I could just sit there and watching such talents present the whole project they are so proud of filled with my design.